neogeographica/ioq3/modbuild/surveyor/readme.txt

 * survey_says: This command causes the player to say a message that includes the current distance between beacons.
 (If both beacons are not active, this command does nothing.)
 This is an easy way to get a specific distance to be logged into the Q3 console log.
 Or I suppose it could be used in multiplayer surveyor-ing.

-This mod package includes an autoexec.cfg file that binds "beacon 1" and "beacon 2" to the left/right mouse buttons, and binds "beacon" to the middle mouse button.
-Obviously you can change this however you want.
+This mod package includes a keys.cfg file that binds "beacon 1" and "beacon 2" to the left/right mouse buttons, "beacon" to the middle mouse button, and "beacondel" to backspace.
+You can do "exec keys.cfg" in the console to get these bindings if it sounds like that's what you would want.

 TECHNICAL NOTES